Seattle Orcas: 2024 season

 In December 2023, it was announced that the second season of the tournament would begin on July 4, 2024, four days after the conclusion of the 2024 ICC Men's T20 World Cup.
 This was later pushed back a day to July 5.

-Ahead of the start of the season, on February 15, 2024, the team released a list of retained overseas players which included the likes of Heinrich Klaasen, Quinton de Kock, and captain Wayne Parnell.
-On March 1, 2024, the team released a list of retained domestic players which included the likes of Harmeet Singh, Shehan Jayasuriya, and Cameron Gannon.
+Ahead of the start of the season, on February 15, 2024, the team released a list of retained overseas players which included the likes of Quinton de Kock, Imad Wasim, Heinrich Klaasen, and captain Wayne Parnell.
+On March 1, 2024, the team released a list of retained domestic players which included the likes of Harmeet Singh, Shubham Ranjane, Cameron Gannon, Shehan Jayasuriya, and Nauman Anwar.
 During the season's domestic players' draft on March 21, 2024, a total of 3 players were picked by the team over 10 rounds.
 Following the draft, the team announced a slew of overseas signings from New Zealander Michael Bracewell to Vincentian cricketer Obed McCoy.
+Even South African Ryan Rickelton and Nandre Burger played that season, alongside Pakistani Zaman Khan.

 In the season opener, the Orcas were routed by New York in a six-wicket drubbing, before a commanding nine-wicket win led by Ryan Rickelton's unbeaten century over Los Angeles.
-Seattle's victory over Los Angeles would be the team's only win of the season, with the Orcas going 0-4 in a comprehensive 5-wicket defeat to Washington, a 23-run loss to San Francisco despite Shehan Jayasuriya's half-century, a 4-wicket loss set up by Unmukt Chand's 62 to Los Angeles, and another 6-wicket drubbing to Washington, all but ensuring the team's elimination.
-In the final match of their campaign, the Orcas closed out with a fifth straight loss to Texas as Ottneil Baartman's 3-fer and Calvin Savage's unbeaten 45 enshrined Seattle's last-place finish.
+Seattle's victory over Los Angeles would be the team's only win of the season, with the Orcas going 0–4 in a comprehensive 5-wicket defeat to Washington, a 23-run loss to San Francisco despite Shehan Jayasuriya's half-century, a 4-wicket loss set up by Unmukt Chand's 62 to Los Angeles, and another 6-wicket drubbing to Washington, all but ensuring the team's elimination.
+In the final match of their campaign, the Orcas closed out with a fifth straight loss to Texas as Ottniel Baartman's 3-fer and Calvin Savage's unbeaten 45 enshrined Seattle's last-place finish.

 2025 season

 Amidst the team's last-place finish in 2024, the Orcas underwent a massive squad shift as they retained just 6 players ahead of the season's draft.
-At the draft, the team signed domestic bulwarks Jessy Singh, Steven Taylor, and Shayan Jahangir.
-In April, the team signed former Australian cricketer David Warner.
+At the draft, the team signed domestic bulwarks Jessy Singh, Shayan Jahangir, Sujit Nayak, Rahul Jariwala, and Steven Taylor.
+They also signed Caribbean all-rounder Kyle Mayers and Shimron Hetmyer.
+2 more signings were added in March and they were Afghani Fazalhaq Farooqi and Zimbabwean Sikandar Raza.
+In April, the team signed Afghani Gulbadin Naib and Afghan spin wizard Waqar Salamkheil.
+They also signed former Australian cricketer David Warner.
+One of the last signing was West Indies pacer Obed McCoy.